Rajat7Codes/SelfLearningSystem/README.md

 # Blueprint for Spring projects

-**Blueprint Spring** is a minimal yet powerful template for quickly bootstrapping a Spring Boot application.
+**Self Learning Platform** is a minimal yet powerful template for quickly bootstrapping a Spring Boot application.
 This template provides a clean and structured foundation, allowing developers to skip repetitive setup and jump straight into building their features.

 ---